-Marketing a Healthy School Environment
+Commitment to Marketing a Healthy School Environment

-- Provide positive, consistent, and motivating messages about healthy lifestyle practices throughout the school setting. - Use school announcement systems, internal TV channels, school website, Facebook, text messaging and other social media to promote health messages to students and families. - Use traditional marketing materials such as posters, flyers, T-shirts, wrist bands, buttons, etc. to promote health messages to students and families. - Involve students in the local school health council for planning and marketing school health messages throughout the school. - Promote healthful eating, physical activity, and healthy lifestyles to students, parents, teachers, administrators, and the community at school events (e.g., school registration, parent-teacher conferences, PTA meetings, open houses, health fairs, teacher in-services, and other events). - Eliminate advertising or promoting unhealthy food choices on the school campus. - Work with the local newspaper, TV and radio to promote healthy lifestyles and to highlight the benefits and successes of school health initiatives. - Create awareness of the link between the health of students and academic performance. - Prepare media releases that share successes to local newspapers. - Apply for recognition award through the Governor's Commission on Physical Fitness and Sports at www.presidentialyouthfitnessprogram.org.
+- Provide positive, consistent, and motivating messages about healthy lifestyle practices throughout the school setting. - Use traditional marketing materials such as posters, flyers, T-shirts, wrist bands, buttons, etc. to promote health messages to students and families. - Involve students in the local school health council for planning and marketing school health messages throughout the school. - Promote healthful eating, physical activity, and healthy lifestyles to students, parents, teachers, administrators, and the community at school events (e.g., school registration, parent-teacher conferences, PTA meetings, open houses, health fairs, teacher in-services, and other events). - Eliminate advertising or promoting unhealthy food choices on the school campus. - Create awareness of the link between the health of students and academic performance. - Prepare media releases that share successes to local newspapers.

-Implementation
+Commitment to Implementation